simoninireland/epydemic/doc/tutorial/build-sir.rst

 	self.addEventPerElement(self.SI, pInfect, self.infect)
 	self.addEventPerElement(self.INFECTED, pRemove, self.remove)

 We first grab the parameters by name from the parameters dict.
+They are returned in a list int he same order as we request them,. making it easy to assign them to variables using pattern-matching.
 We then declare the three compartments by calling :meth:`CompartmentedModel.addCompartment`, which takes a compartment name and the initial probability that a node will randomly be placed